gael-pri/wns-deploy/README.md

 continuous deployment 104

- We are Good all 5 !!
+ We are almost Good all 5 !!